 K-12 students with special needs.
 A current board member of the Southwest Florida Music Foundation, she is also a member of the Florida Music Teachers and National Music Teachers Associations.
 Her principal piano teachers include Leonard Mastrogiacomo and Heidi Louise Williams.

-Violin, Viola, Cello, Bass, Harp, and Piano Instructor
+Piano, Violin, Viola, Cello, Bass, and Harp Instructor

 Rochelle Mabrich is a native of Boston, MA.
 She graduated with a BM in Music Education from Nazareth College in Rochester, NY and has also studied Viola Performance at the Eastman School of Music with George Taylor.
 She has performed with the Eastman Philharmonia and Symphony Orchestras, New York State Ballet, the Boston University Tanglewood Institute Orchestra, and the Boston Youth Symphony.
 She has been teaching private and group lessons since 2011.
 Currently, she is the Director of Orchestras and Keyboard at North Fort Myers High School and is passionate about helping her students discover their personal enjoyment of music and life-long learning.
 Rochelle offers lessons for violin, viola, cello, bass, harp, and piano.